martavp/docs/docs/account.md

 ## DTU employee

-Students must have a DTU staff member (e.g. supervisor) forward user account requests on their behalf in order to access to DTU Sophia resources.
+Students must have a DTU staff member (e.g. supervisor) forward user account requests on their behalf in order to access DTU Sophia resources.

 DTU staff must direct account creation requests to the address at the bottom left.